TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/134N3P/README.md

 <img src="images/134n3p_usbc_load_direction_t.png" width="80%" height="80%" />

+#### Over-Discharge Protection

+Once the battery voltage drops below *2.9-3.0V*, the board automatically disconnects the load to protect the battery from over-discharge.
+The red LED turns off.

+When you measure battery voltage with a multimeter, you may find that it shows a battery voltage of *3.1-3.2V*, especially when measuring after some delay.
+This is normal: once the load is disconnected, battery voltage can rise again.

 ### Charging

 To charge the battery, connect a USB power source to the *USB-C/Micro-USB* connector.